MISP/misp-packer/README.md

     $ packer build -only=virtualbox-iso misp.json

 A VirtualBox image will be generated and stored in the folder *output-virtualbox-iso*.

 Default credentials are displayed (Web interface, SSH and MariaDB) at the end of the process.
 You can directly import the image in VirtualBox.

+The sha1 and sha512 checksums of the generated VM will be stored in the files *packer_virtualbox-iso_virtualbox-iso_sha1.checksum* and *packer_virtualbox-iso_virtualbox-iso_sha512.checksum* respectively.

 If you want to build an image for VMWare you will need to install it and to use the VMWare builder with the command: